 On the second day, we used our coding skills to help an old lady find her missing diamonds.
 In order to do so, we had to learn how to “loop” or repeat coding commands.
 We then used these skills to draw images using only code!
 By this point, everyone was getting the hang of coding.

 We then played “my robot friend,” a game that required students to pretend to be robots and follow simple instructions.
 This was a fun way understanding the concept of “events,” which are actions that cause something else to happen in a computer program.
 Once we all understood the concept of “events,” we had a go making an animated story starring a playful puppy!

-Day 3: On day 3, the code blocks met a brave knight and a fearsome dragon.
-Students had to use all of their skills and cunning to program a computer game in which the knight ran around collecting flags, while avoiding the dangerous dragon.
+On day 3, the code blocks met a brave knight and a fearsome dragon.
+Students had to use all of their skills and cunning to program a computer game about a knight and a dragon.
 It was a lot of fun making a video game from scratch, but we made sure we took lots of breaks to get some fresh air and play some games outside.

 By the end of the 3 days, our students helped the code blocks find all of the 9 magic batteries.
 To celebrate their impressive efforts, each of our students received a certificate, recognising their impressive persistence and coding abilities.
 We were so impressed with how much progress our students made over just 3 days!

 If you’d like to know more about how you can introduce your kids to coding, click here to join our mailing list, and we’ll send you a free guide to running your own offline coding camp at home!